TheRingZer0Team/incus-track-deployment/README.md

 ### config.yml

-The `config.yml` file is where the specific LXD configuration comes into play.
+The `config.yml` file is where the specific Incus configuration comes into play.
 Here are two examples of it.
 The first one is for one instance:

 ```yaml
 config: